chaudron/ovs_perf/README.md

 * __port__: One (PP, PV) or two (PVP) rules get programmed redirecting all ingress port traffic to the required egress port.
 * __none__: Do not program any rules, and leave the ones installed in place.

+### _--traffic-rate=_

+This option allows configuration of a lower traffic rate used by the _Physical to Virtual back to Physical_, _Physical to Virtual_ or _Physical to Physical_ tests.
+By default, the tester will send traffic at its interface line rate.
+This option allows sending traffic at a lower speed.
+For example, use a value of _2.5_ to sent 1Gbps out of a 40Gbps interface.